MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

   /// Get the extension of file to be saved.
   ///
-  /// File extension can be empty.
+  /// File extension can be empty, if the file name has no extension
+  /// at all.
   ///
-  /// Only final extension will be provided.
-For example, "*.tar.gz"
+  /// Only final extension without "." will be provided.
+For example,
-  /// is a double extension, where the "gz" will be its final extension.
+  /// "*.tar.gz" is a double extension, where the "gz" will be its
+  /// final extension.
   ///
   /// File extension usage in the API is case sensitive.
   [propget] HRESULT FileExtension([out, retval] LPWSTR* value);